-Will local residents and blue badge holders be exempt from the banned turns?
+Are local residents and blue badge holders exempt from the banned turns?

 Residents and blue badge holders will not be able to legally make the banned turns in a vehicle, but all residents will still be able to drive to and from their homes, and people will still be able to access all amenities in the area by car.

-The scheme is being introduced to address road danger issues resulting from vehicles travelling eastbound along Furlong Road, Orleston Road and Digswell Street and queuing to turn right onto Holloway Road We therefore need to prevent vehicles (except emergency vehicles) from making these movements.
+The scheme was introduced to address road danger issues resulting from vehicles travelling eastbound along Furlong Road, Orleston Road and Digswell Street and queuing to turn right onto Holloway Road.
+Monitoring of traffic speeds and volumes on the immediate streets and in the surrounding area has shown that the scheme is achieving its intended objectives as a result of the banned turns.
+Therefore, we are continuing to prevent vehicles (except emergency vehicles) from making these movements.

-Why are changes to access being made on Furlong Road and Digswell Street but not being made on other streets in the area?
+Why were changes made on Furlong Road and Digswell Street but not made on other streets in the area?

-We are making these changes on safety grounds.
-Road danger issues have arisen due to the combination of an increase in queuing traffic and the layout of the junction of Furlong Road, Orleston Road and Crane Grove.
+These changes were introduced in 2021 to address urgent road danger issues which arose due to the combination of an increase in queuing traffic and the layout of the junction of Furlong Road, Orleston Road and Crane Grove.

-How will drivers know they can’t use these streets to turn right anymore?
+How do drivers know they can’t use these streets to turn right anymore?